 When you send the demand letter to the restaurant and their insurer, you will need to include the specific details and prove liability.
 You should also include supporting documentation that shows they are liable for the accident, so they must pay for your damages.

 If all four elements of negligence are met, you will have a successful personal injury claim for your slip and fall.
 Here are some details that you or your personal injury attorney might include in your demand letter after a slip and fall:

 - Include the basics – specify when, where, and how the accident took place

 - Specify your injuries and damages

-- Explain why McDonald’s is liable – the wet floor or the loose tiles and how the problem should have been corrected
+- Explain why the burger restraurant is liable – the wet floor or the loose tiles and how the problem should have been corrected

 - Include supporting documentation, such as medical bills, photos of the accident scene, photos of injuries, witness statements, proof of missed work and lost wages, medical records, and so forth